ahmedmohiduet/ng-prerender-demo/README.md

 ng-prerender-demo
 =================

-Demo Application for AngularJS SEO with Prerender.IO at AngularJS Conf 2014 BD
+Demo Java Application with prerender.io with cache